hiranyty/ccm/README.md

 # CCM

 CCM is developed using spingboot 2.0, ReactJS and H2 database.
-Application is developed to analyze trading currencies.
+Application is developed to analyze trading data.

 # Instrcutions to deploy and run the application